bytebase/bytebase.com-old/content/docs/administration/sso/oauth2.md

 - **Token URL** is the API address for obtaining access token;
 - **User information URL** is the API address for obtaining user information by access token;

-### User information field mapping
+### User information mapping

-For different providers, the structure returned by their user information API usually not the same.
-The information we need to know about an OAuth2 service is how to map the user information into Bytebase user fields.
-To extract the information we need from the different OAuth2 provider user information API, you need to fill the user information fields mapping form.
+For different providers, the structures returned by their user information API are usually not the same.
+In order to know how to map the user information from an provider into Bytebase user fields, you need to fill the user information mapping form.

-Bytebase will use this information to import the user profile fields when creating new accounts.
+Bytebase will use the mapping to import the user profile fields when creating new accounts.
-The most important user field mapping is the identifier which are used to identify the Bytebase account associated with the OAuth 2.0 login.
+The most important user field mapping is the identifier which is used to identify the Bytebase account associated with the OAuth 2.0 login.

 ![oauth2-user-information-field-mapping](/static/docs/administration/sso/oauth2-user-information-field-mapping.webp)